MicrosoftDocs/azure-docs/articles/stream-analytics/stream-analytics-edge.md

 ## Runtime and hardware requirements
 In order to run ASA on IoT Edge, you need to install [Azure IoT Edge](https://azure.microsoft.com/en-us/campaigns/iot-edge/)  on your devices.
 You can then manage these devices with IoT Hub.

-Azure IoT Edge leverages **Docker** containers to provide a portable solution that runs on multiple host OS (Windows, Linux).
+ASA and Azure IoT Edge use **Docker** containers to provide a portable solution that runs on multiple host OS (Windows, Linux).

 ASA on IoT Edge is made available as Windows and Linux images, running on both x86-64 or ARM architectures.